kinnala/sp.fem/README.md

 ### Possibly breaking changes (solve first)

-* Edge dof's in 3D elements (i.e. tetra+P2) and corresponding changes in Dofnum
 * Implement ElementHdiv (mostly to check consistency of Element and Mapping interfaces for arbitrary elements)
 * Implement ElementHcurl
 * Orientation of global facets/edges for better flexibility.